 - In the first session, held during the fall semester, students develop familiarity with a range of basic library resources and services of immediate and future relevance.
 Activities include:

 - small problem-based learning group exercises evaluating types of sources,

 - using library search tools to locate resources,

 - class discussion of search techniques and results,

 - and plenty of hands-on practice and Q&A.

-For Fall 2013 the web-based tutorial, The Plagiarism Court, is assigned to students in the First Year Experience Program.
-Students may consult the tutorial in tandem with an EN 11 Web Companion to enhance the classroom instruction.
+For Fall 2014, the web-based tutorial, The Plagiarism Court, is assigned to students in the First Year Experience Program.
+Students can access the tutorial through Blackboard.

 - In the second session, held during the spring semester, students work through the Research Tracker, which entails: